mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 ## Setup Node-Red

-Now, we need to configure Node-Red to read the montion sensor(s) and send OSC commands to QLab.
+Now, we need to configure Node-Red to read the motion sensor(s) and send OSC commands to QLab.

 The examples below cover 1 motion sensor.
 Multiple sensors can be used following the same process.